 North Korea is so isolated that satellite images at night show it as a dark void between the bright lights of South Korea and China — a striking visual of the country's chronic electricity shortages.
-This quiz covers 50 questions spanning the hermit kingdom's geography, politics, history, and the daily realities of life under the Kim dynasty.
+This quiz covers 50 questions spanning the hermit kingdom's geography, the Kim dynasty, its political system, daily life, and the bizarre facts that make it one of the most fascinating countries on the planet.

 Each round presents 10 randomized questions from a pool of 50, with four multiple-choice options and instant feedback after every answer.
 Your final score comes with a performance tier and shareable results.

-The Demilitarized Zone is a 250-kilometer-long, 4-kilometer-wide buffer zone between North and South Korea established by the 1953 armistice.
+The Korean Demilitarized Zone (DMZ) is a 250-kilometer-long, 4-kilometer-wide buffer zone that divides North and South Korea roughly along the 38th parallel.
 Despite its name, it is one of the most heavily militarized borders in the world.

 Last updated: March 2026